Pfeiffera boliviana (Britton) D.R.Hunt

 Lepismium bolivianum, Rhipsalis boliviana, Hariota boliviana, Nothorhipsalis boliviana

 Pfeiffera boliviana, also known as Lepismium bolivianum or Rhipsalis boliviana, is an epiphytic cactus that grows as a hanging mass of many-branched, somewhat 4-angled, up to 3 feet (90 cm) long stems.
-Branches are green, flattened, up to 12 inches (30 cm) long and up to 0.8 inch (2 cm) wide.
+Branches are green, flattened, up to 12 inches (30 cm) long, and up to 0.8 inches (2 cm) wide.
 Flowers are usually solitary but sometimes 2 or 3 at an areole.
-They are small, creamy-white or pink and appear in spring and early summer.
+They are small, creamy-white, or pink and appear in spring and early summer.